School Psychology MA plus Certification

 The NASP-approved School Psychology MA + Certification program provides the education to become a professional school psychologist at the Specialist level (60 credits).
-The program features opportunities to develop special competencies in areas such as assessment, identifying and treating behavior problems in children and adolescent, utilizing curriculum-based measurement tools to assess school health and student progress, and providing evidence-based therapeutic services to children and adolescents.
+The program features opportunities to develop special competencies in areas such as assessment, identifying and treating behavior problems in children and adolescents, utilizing curriculum-based measurement tools to assess school health and student progress, and providing evidence-based therapeutic services to children and adolescents.

 A multitude of settings are available for practicum and externship training, including varied public and private schools in Bergen County.
 The school psychology program is recognized by and registered with the New Jersey State Department of Education.
-The program holds full NASP approval, and graduates are able eligible to become Nationally Certified School Psychologists upon successful completion of the program.
+The program holds full NASP approval, and graduates are eligible to become Nationally Certified School Psychologists upon successful completion of the program.

 Program outcomes